KegangWangCCNU/Fast-rPPG/README.md

 # Fast-rPPG
-A small neural model implemented with numpy, which can be used for embedded devices.
+NoobHeart model implemented with numpy, which can be used for embedded devices.

 ## Model
 The model is trained on the PURE dataset using the JAX framework, a total of 169 parameters are stored in float32, then all weights are extracted and the network architecture is re-implemented with numpy.
 For a detailed evaluation of this model, please refer to [PhysBench](https://github.com/KegangWangCCNU/PhysBench).